 Certain UTC employees, called Campus Security Authorities, have a duty to report certain incidents of Prohibited Conduct to UTCPD to comply with the Clery Act.
 Campus Security Authorities are not required to report personally identifiable information, but statistical information must be sent to UTCPD regarding the type of incident that occurred and its general location (e.g., on or off-campus, in the surrounding area, but no addresses are given to UTCPD) for publication in an annual report of crime statistics, called the Annual Security Report.
-A copy of the Annual Security Report can be found on the website of the Department of Public Safety, https://documents.com/utc.edu/public-safety/.
-Statistics published in the Annual Security Report help to provide the campus community with a clearer picture of the extent and nature of campus crime, but the statistics do not personally identify Complainants or Respondents.
-In addition to the Annual Security Report and in compliance with the Clery Act, UTCPD maintains a daily crime log that includes entries for all crimes and alleged crimes that occurred within UTC's Clery Geography or the patrol jurisdiction of UTCPD.
-The crime log does not include personally identifying information about the Complainant or the Respondent.
+A copy of the Annual Security Report can be found on the website of the Department of Public Safety, utc.edu/public-safety/.
+Statistics published in the Annual Security Report help to provide the campus community with a clearer picture of the extent and nature of campus crime, but the statistics do not personally identify Complainants.

-Complainants of Prohibited Conduct also should be aware that the Clery Act requires UTC to issue timely warnings for Clery Act crimes reported to UTCPD or Campus Security Authorities that pose an ongoing threat to the safety of the campus community.
+Complainants of Prohibited Conduct also should be aware that the Clery Act requires UTC to issue timely warnings for crimes reported to UTCPD or Campus Security Authorities that pose a substantial threat of bodily harm or danger to members of the campus community.
 UTC will undertake reasonable efforts to avoid disclosing a Complainant's name and other identifying information, while still providing enough information for community members to make safety decisions in light of the potential danger.